 After leaving the BBC full time, I taught the Radio Presenters and Producers of the future at the University of Lincoln and ran radio projects in local schools.
 I retired from the University in August 2017.

 I continue to talk to groups all around the county and have used donations from some of those talks to fund village projects including the creation of a new playing field and play park for which I spent a number of years as Chairman.

 More recently I have been helping out with Lincoln based community radio station LCR (Lincoln City Radio).
-They broadcast to the over fifties, with the music being pre-1980's in the main.
+They broadcast to the over fifties, with the music being pre-1990's in the main.

-Occasional work with the BBC has continued to come my way from local stations in the East Midlands with a return to a regular Sunday show on BBC Radio Lincolnshire (1-3PM)
+Occasional work with the BBC has continued to come my way from local stations in the East Midlands, plus a spell with Smooth Radio.
+In 2014 I returned to presenting a regular Sunday show on BBC Radio Lincolnshire (1-3PM)